 The right to engage in peaceful protest is a cornerstone of American democracy.
 And as such, the Salem Police Department strives to balance the sometimes-competing interests of community safety and individuals' rights under the US Constitution.
 To that end, the Salem Police Department implements a multi-faceted approach in line with national best practices in policing to protect public safety and democratic freedoms.

-The Salem Police Department's preparations for these types of events include working with our local and regional partners, such as the Oregon State Police (OSP) and the Marion County Sheriff's Office, to ensure resources are available including patrol, crowd management and other special teams to monitor and manage the protests as they unfold.
+The Salem Police Department's preparations for these types of events includes working with our local and regional partners, such as the Oregon State Police (OSP) and the Marion County Sheriff's Office, to ensure resources are available including patrol, crowd management and other special teams to monitor and manage the protests as they unfold.
 It is important to note that when an event occurs on the capitol grounds, OSP has jurisdiction and enforcement responsibility.

 Another aspect of our preparations is communication.
 If we believe there is potential for a public safety impact to an area of the city, a community message is published.
 The police department also attempts to reach out and communicate with protest organizers.
 Conversations with organizers about safe and lawful protests, and the actions which could result in police enforcement or intervention, are an important component to maintaining order and safety for everyone.
 Although it is not always possible, we remain open to the opportunity for communication with event organizers.